dandenney/dandenney.com-eleventy/src/posts/front-end-dev/building-a-small-pwa-with-preact-and-firebase.md

 ---
 path: "/posts/front-end-dev/building-a-small-pwa-with-preact-and-firebase"
+thumb: "posts/preact-pwa.png"
+thumbAlt: "An illustration of a mobile fitness app, displaying a user completing a workout routine, with a gym in the background, in the style of a minimalist design, viewed from a top-down perspective --v 5 --ar 3:2"
 title: Building a Small PWA with Preact and Firebase
 summary: Sharing how I built a little exercise tracker
 date: "2017-07-23"